-To hunt Dove in Indiana, you’ll need a valid hunting license issued by the Indiana Department of Natural Resources (DNR).
-Both residents and nonresidents are required to have this license to participate in dove hunting activities within the state.
+To hunt Dove in Indiana, you’ll need a valid hunting license issued by the Indiana Department of Natural Resources (DNR), a HIP registration, and a game bird habitat stamp.
+Both residents and nonresidents are required to have these permits to participate in dove hunting activities within the state.

 Here is what you need to know about licensing requirements:

-In summary, to hunt dove in Indiana, you must have a valid hunting license and have completed hunter education if you are a new hunter.
+In summary, to hunt doves in Indiana, you must have a valid hunting license, HIP, game bird stamp, and have completed hunter education if required.
 This applies equally to residents and nonresidents.

 While the general hunting license covers dove hunting, there are additional requirements related to migratory bird hunting that you should be aware of.